MisaelMa/ProgressApp/README.md

 ## Project setup
 ```
 yarn install
+Or
+npm install
 ```

 ### Compiles and hot-reloads for development
 ```
 yarn run serve
+Or
+npm run serve
 ```

 ### Compiles and minifies for production
 ```
 yarn run build
+Or
+npm run build

 ```

 ### Run your tests